fuhry/linux-agent/README.md

+*This is out of date, in particular the sections on device mapper*

 # Linux Agent
 The Linux Agent is client side software that creates and transfers image-based backups of the block devices on a Linux machine.